-\square Energy explains how objects change or move.
+Energy explains how objects change or move.
 For example, energy is needed to pull the rope in a tug of war.
 Scientists define energy as the ability to do work.
 But they don't mean our ordinary idea of work, such as schoolwork or office work.
 In science, work occurs whenever a force causes movement.
 A force is a push or pull.
-Examples of work in action include a person pushing a door open, a rocket blasting off into space and a leaf falling from a tree.
-Note that the word "energy" comes from the Greek prefix "en-" meaning in and "ergos" meaning work.
-So "energy" literally means in work! - Ale Expert stu udy tip Define energy in your own words.
-Use your o own words When you cop for word, you process the k r brain doesn't deeply, so you difficult to ren u'll find it more nember and understand.
-The more you can express an idea in your own words: the more you will understar to use your ov by writing dot wn words is t points.
-This forces you to and summaris / \uparrow Read expert study tips aloud and discuss them in class to help students build important study skills.
+Examples of work in action include a person pushing a door open, a rocket blassing off into space and a leaf falling from a tree.
+Note that the word 'energy' comes from the Greek prefix 'en-' meaning in and 'ergos' -X meaning work.
+So 'energy' literally means in work!
+Use yr When yr for worc deepty, difficult underst can exp own wo will und One way to use y by writi Expert study tip Use your own words.
+Define energy in your own words.
+Read expert study tips aloud and discuss them in class to help students build important study skills.